Smile-SA/redmine-qualification-plugin/README.md

   - "Response path" if the end point returns {"a": {"b": "value"}} specify a.b
   - Check the projects for which the plugin will be activated
   - Map the fields you want to predict to http endpoints
+  - Advanced: optional tracker_id regex mapper: Each regex mapper box correspond to a number sent by the tracker_id service.
+If you fill the first box with "demande" when the service answer with "0" the tracker named /demande/ will be selected.

 ## Endpoint requirements